Restuccia-Group/BeamSense/README.md

 BeamSense/Data/BFI/Processed/<'Environment'>/<'STA'>/FeedBack_Pcap
 ```
 <br/>
-Now, export the wireshark packet Dissections as CSV (needed for time windowing).
-You can also use tshark with shell.
+Now, export the Wireshark packet Dissections as CSV (needed for time windowing).
+You can also use Tshark with shell.
 (III) Next, move into the directory _BFI_Extraction_ with ``` cd BeamSense/BFI_Extraction/ ```
 (IV) Execute the matlab script _pcap_to_bfa.m_ with  ``` matlab -nojvm -nosplash -r "pcap_to_bfa; exit" ``` to extract the beamforming feedback angles (BFAs)